Baddeley's model of working memory: Central executive

 The central executive has two main systems: the visuo-spatial sketchpad, for visual information, and the phonological loop, for verbal information.

-Using the dual-task paradigm, Baddeley and Erses have found, for instance, that patients with Alzheimer's dementia are impaired when performing multiple tasks simultaneously, even when the difficulty of the individual tasks is adapted to their abilities.
+Using the dual-task paradigm, Baddeley and Della Salla have found, for instance, that patients with Alzheimer's dementia are impaired when performing multiple tasks simultaneously, even when the difficulty of the individual tasks is adapted to their abilities.
 Two tasks include a memory tasks and a tracking task.
 Individual actions are completed well, but as the Alzheimer's becomes more prominent in a patient, performing two or more actions becomes more and more difficult.
 This research has shown the deteriorating of the central executive in individuals with Alzheimer's.

 Recent research on executive functions suggests that the 'central' executive is not as central as conceived in the Baddeley & Hitch model.
 Rather, there seem to be separate executive functions that can vary largely independently between individuals and can be selectively impaired or spared by brain damage.